jancarloviray/til/javascript/es7-async-await.md

 }
 ```

-The `async` keyword allows us to use `await` and it GUARANTEES that the function will return a `Promise`.
+The `async` keyword allows us to use `await` and it GUARANTEES that the function will return a `Promise` with either the resolved or rejected state.
 When you return from an async function, you will return a `Promise` object that is resolved with the value.
 To reject, throw an error, which will return an error object.

 The code block above is essentially the same as: